MVX Interpreters

 When to Use MVX-Shell Interpreter

-Use interpreter: "mvx-shell"
+Use interpreter: "mvx-shell" for commands that:

 - Use only built-in commands